Falagan/resume/README.md

 - Full-Stack development focused on designing front-end and back-end software solutions best suited to each project.
 - Design of front-end apps in Angular and React, combining components reuse, rendering optimization and simple, styled and fluid UI's, taken in advance of a set composed for mono-repos, lazy loading, micro-front-ends, web-components, CSR, SSR, SSG, Redux Pattern.
-- Design of backend services built in Node.js (Express/NestJS) with different architectures solutions such as REST and Microservices through the clean architecture principles.
+- Design of backend services built in Node.js (Express/NestJS) and Go with different architectures solutions such as REST and Microservices through the clean architecture principles.
 - Coaching junior developers joining the team, doing frequent pair and mob programming sessions, while working with senior engineers to define road-maps and feature priorities.
 - Part of the core team responsible for company Node Community, given support for projects, creating training content and coaching junior developers through node core and NestJS training.

-**Technologies:** Node.js, Angular 2+, React, NestJS, MongoDB, Mongoose, MySQL.
+**Technologies:** Go, Node.js, Angular 2+, React, NestJS, MongoDB, Mongoose, SQL, Azure.

 ---